fadygouda/backend-2/README.md

 #### Status 201 - Successful Signup
 - If the user signup was successful, the server will return the following  response:

-    "created": [
-        {
-            "id": 2,
-            "username": "danny",
-            "password": "$2a$10$lB/CPknd9cVuiGQ9UeuI6uU20AM5h8KE.G59kq5ZXFABJWhuV7gvO"
-        }
-    ]
-}

-- Notice that the password is hashed for security purposes courtesy of Bcryptjs.
-- This is the way the data will appear on the table.
-Password will not show.